ServBay Database File Management & Migration Guide

 3your_target_username

-bash# Run in the target ServBay terminal pg_restore -h /Applications/ServBay/tmp -U your_target_username -d your_database -v /path/to/your_database.dump
+bash# Run in the ServBay terminal pg_restore -h /Applications/ServBay/tmp -U your_target_username -d your_database -v /path/to/your_database.dump

 1